France national football team: 1950s–1980s

-First successes (1990s–2000s)
+Zidane era and World Champions (1995–2006)

-Platini did lead the team to Euro 1992 and, despite going on a 19-match unbeaten streak prior to the competition, suffered elimination in the group stage.
-A week after the completion of the tournament, Platini stepped down as manager and was replaced by his assistant Gérard Houllier.
-Under Houllier, France and its supporters experienced a major disappointment in failing to qualify for the 1994 World Cup.
+Under Gerard Houllier, France and its supporters experienced a major disappointment in failing to qualify for the 1994 World Cup.
 With two matches to play, qualification had been all but secured with matches remaining against last-placed Israel and in-contention Bulgaria.
 However, France was upset at home by Israel 3–2 after leading 2–1 late in the match and, against Bulgaria, conceded a 90th-minute goal for a 2–1 defeat.
-The subsequent blame and public outcry led to the firing of Houllier and departure of several players from the national team fold.
+The subsequent blame and public outcry led to the firing of Houllier and departure of several players, from the national team fold.
 Houllier's assistant Aimé Jacquet was appointed as manager.

 Under Jacquet, the national team achieved multiple successes.
-The squad comprised some experienced players from the group that had failed to reach the 1994 FIFA World Cup as well as some talented younger players, such as Zinedine Zidane.
+The squad comprised some experienced players from the group that had failed to reach the 1994 World Cup as well as some talented younger players, such as Zinedine Zidane.
 The team reached the semi-finals of Euro 1996, where they lost 6–5 on penalties to the Czech Republic.
 The team's next major tournament was the 1998 World Cup, which France hosted.
 France went through the tournament undefeated and became the seventh nation to win the World Cup, defeating Brazil 3–0 in the final at the Stade de France in Paris.
 Jacquet stepped down after the country's World Cup triumph and was succeeded by assistant Roger Lemerre who guided them through Euro 2000.
 Led by FIFA World Player of the Year Zidane, France defeated Italy 2–1 in the final.
 David Trezeguet scored the golden goal in extra time.
 The victory gave the team the distinction of holding both the World Cup and Euro titles, a feat first achieved by West Germany in 1974; this was also the first time that a reigning World Cup winner went on to capture the Euro.
 Following the result, the France national team was accorded the number one spot in the FIFA World Rankings.
 In the following year, the team won the 2001 FIFA Confederations Cup.